Audacium/audacium/README.md

 # FFmpeg 5.0 experimental branch
 To be able to run Audacium, you'll need to link the .lib files (for Windows at least) with Visual Studio (project properties -> Linker -> Input -> Additional Dependencies), then copy all .dll files into the directory where Audacium.exe will be located when building.

-All of the .lib and .dll files are located inside the new `ffmpeg_files` folder
+You can download all the required files [here](https://www.mediafire.com/file/58vrnxinurmu7ow/ffmpeg_files.7z/file).

 ## Searching for contributors!
 I'm currently searching for contributors as I can't keep up the project alone.
 If you're interested to become one, make an issue!